 You think you’ve sprained your ankle.
-Before you try walking on it, checking the severity of the injury is important.
-Dr. Karyn Staples, PT, PhD wants you to think about when it happened—did you hear a pop?
-That can indicate a torn ligament or even a broken bone.
-Then she suggests you try to put some weight on it.
+Before you try walking on it, checking the severity of the injured ankle is important.
+Dr. Karyn Staples, PT, Ph.D. wants you to think about when it happened—did you hear a pop?
+That can indicate injuries to the ligaments or even a broken bone.
+Then she suggests you try to bear weight on it.
 Typically with a broken bone, you won’t be able to put weight on it.
-Also check your range of motion by moving your foot up and down, side to side, and draw circles with it.
+Also, check your range of motion by moving your foot up and down, side to side, and drawing circles with it.
 That way you can identify and communicate your level of pain and the severity of your injury.

 With a true sprained ankle, there may be pain, but it shouldn’t be severe.
-There should be no sharp, burning, electrical or stabbing pain.
-Once you’ve realized that your ankle likely is sprained, you can make your appointment with a physical therapist, like the team at ProHealth Physical Therapy and Pilates Studio.
-If you’re in Peachtree City, Fayetteville, Sharpsburg, Senoia, Tyrone, Fairburn or Newnan, ProHealth provides ankle physical therapy near you.
+There should be no sharp, burning, electrical, or stabbing pain.
+Once you’ve realized that your ankle likely is sprained, you can make your appointment with a doctor of physical therapy, like the team at ProHealth Physical Therapy and Pilates Studio.
+If you’re in Peachtree City, Fayetteville, Sharpsburg, Senoia, Tyrone, Fairburn, or Newnan, ProHealth provides ankle physical therapy near you.

 Healing a Sprained Ankle

 Your PT will look at bruising around the ankle and in the foot.
-She’ll also check for swelling.
-To control swelling, your PT may suggest compression socks, an ankle sprain wrap, or ice utilization.
+She’ll also check for pain and swelling.
+To control swelling, your PT may suggest compression socks, an ankle sprain wrap, resting your ankle, or applying ice.
 She may suggest checking whether you can stand and your range of motion before you ice when you’re still at home.

 Why Physical Therapy?

-Physical therapy is important to restore range of motion, strength, and the global term is proprioception, or the awareness of the balance and the support when your weight-bearing on your foot.
+Physical therapy is important to restore range of motion, and strength and the global term is proprioception, or the awareness of balance and support when you are weight-bearing on your foot.
 The goal is to prevent future sprains.
 While you could still step on a rock while hiking and roll your ankle, if you do PT you’ll have a neuromuscular system response to help prevent something more severe from happening.
 You can react much more quickly.

 What to Expect in PT